Runkel Castle: History

 As the hill had already attracted the attention of the Celts, it is probable they gave it its name: “Run – kall”, the Celtic word for “rock mountain”.
 In 1159, a Sigfridus de Runkel was mentioned in the documents but the castle was built a little earlier by a man with the same name, probably on the orders of the Holy Roman Emperor, perhaps Frederick Barbarossa, to protect the strategic pass between Weilburg and the southern side of the region.
-At the time of the castle was built, there was just a ferry.
+At the time when the castle was built, there was just a ferry.
 The bridge was not built until the Late Middle Ages.

 Around 1250, a dispute over the sales and inheritance of the properties arose between Siegfried V von Runkle and his cousin, Heinrich (died 1288).
 In 1276, as a result of their quarrel, the cousin was driven from the castle.
 He went to the other side of the Lahn River, where he built the Schadeck Castle as Trutzburg and created the Westerberg line.
 Dietrich III von Runkel enlarged his Herrschaft in 1376 to the Zehnten (tithing districts) of Schupbach and Aumenau and built a more modern castle next to the original building.
 Dietrich IV (died after 1462), by marrying Anastasia the Wied-Isenburg heiress, gained the Grafschaft of Wied, started the Wied – Runkel line and increased his influence in his region.
 In 1440, the building of the stone bridge over the Lahn River was commissioned but, because of a dispute over the proceeds from the duties and tolls, it was not finished until 1448.
 In 1543 Philipp Melanchthon, the Protestant reformer, visited the castle as the guest of Count Johann IV von Wied-Runkel (died 1581), the nephew of the Archbishop of Cologne Hermann of Wied.

 In 1595, a new dispute began over the castle, this time between the two lines, Wied-Isenburg and Wied-Runkel, and the County of Wied was divided between them.
 Wilhelm IV von Wied-Runkel was given the “Obere Grafschaft Wied (Upper County of Wied)”, including Runkel and Dierdorf, while his nephew Johann Wilhelm von Wied Runkel was left with the “Niedere Grafschaft Wied (Lower County of Wied)”, including Wied, Braunsberg and Isenburg.
 As a result, Runkel became the center of the Upper County of Wied.